Adam Makos

 Adam Makos (born 1981) is an American author and military historian.
 His works include A Higher Call (2012), which recounts the Charlie Brown and Franz Stigler incident, and Spearhead (2019), a detailed biography of World War II tank gunner Clarence Smoyer.
 Both books have appeared on the New York Times Best Seller list.
 The 2022 film, Devotion, is based on his 2015 book of the same title, which tells the true story of a friendship between two U.S. Navy pilots in the Korean War.

 At the age of 15 years, while in high school, he started to write military history and was one of the founding members of Ghost Wings, a forerunner to Valor, a magazine depicting veterans' stories.

 His other works include Voices of the Pacific (2013), based on a collection of oral histories of marines and seamen who served in the Pacific during the Second World War.

 Early life and education

 Adam Makos was brought up on the outskirts of Williamsport, Pennsylvania.
 He completed his early education from Montoursville Area High School.
 At the age of 15 years, while in high school, he started to write military history and was one of the founding members of Ghost Wings, a forerunner to Valor, a magazine depicting veterans' stories.
 He was a member of the school's French club and was signed up for a trip to Paris until opting to go to Walt Disney World with his family.
-The clubs flight to Paris was the fatal TWA Flight 800, which has been a major life changing event for him.
-In 2003 he graduated from Lycoming College.
+The club's flight to Paris was the fatal TWA Flight 800, which has been a major life changing event for him.
+In 2003 he graduated from Lycoming College (business-marketing).